Lenyn Sosa Player Props: White Sox vs. Blue Jays

 Lenyn Sosa At The Plate

-- Sosa is batting .147 with a double, a home run and a walk.
+- Sosa is hitting .132 with a double, a home run and a walk.

-- Sosa has a base hit in five of 11 games played this year (45.5%), but zero multi-hit games.
+- Sosa has gotten a hit in five of 12 games this year, but he has zero multi-hit games.

-- Sosa has picked up an RBI twice this season, but just one in each of those games.
+- Sosa has driven in a run twice this year, but just one in each of those games.

 - He has scored a run in two games this season, but just one run each time.